-We have implemented EXstream on top of the SASE stream engine [3, 26].
-Due to the space constraints, the implementation details are left to our technical report [27].
-In this section, we evaluate EXstream on the conciseness, consistency, and prediction power of its returned explanations, and compare its performance with a range of alternative techniques in the literature.
-We further evaluate the efficiency of EXstream when the explanation module is run concurrently with monitoring queries in an event stream system.
+We have implemented XStream on top of the SASE stream engine [3, 28].
+In this section, we evaluate XStream on the conciseness, consistency, and prediction power of its returned explanations, and compare its performance with a range of alternative techniques in the literature.
+We further evaluate the efficiency of XStream when the explanation module is run concurrently with monitoring queries in an event stream system.